It is hard to describe the mole with peanut butter and chocolate recipe unless you’ve tasted it yourself.

 Rice Bowl

 I personally love scooping it over brown rice or even quinoa, as I go to the gym and often eat brown rice.
-Plus, some avocado slices and pickled onions on the side.

-It makes a perfect balanced meal.
+It makes a perfect balanced chocolate mole rice bowl.

 Mole Nachos